TULiberalArts/Political-Science/pages/undergradaute.md

 The undergraduate [certificate in political economy](http://bulletin.temple.edu/undergraduate/liberal-arts/economics/certificate-political-economy/) is for students interested in an in-depth study of the relationship between politics and economics.

+## The Washington Semester

+Students have the opportunity to participate in the Washington Semester, earning credit while interning in D.C. at places like the U.S. House of Representatives, the Smithsonian and the Washington Post.
+See the department for details.
+For information on other internships as well as internship funding opportunities, see our [resources page](/political-science/resources).

 ## Honors Program

 ### Political Science Honors Program and Distinction in the Major